Activation function dependence of the storage capacity of treelike neural networks: Computation of the capacity for common activation functions

-In this appendix, we provide details of the calculation of the RS and 1-RSB capacities for several commonly-used activation functions.
+In this appendix, we provide details of the computation of the RS and 1-RSB capacities for several commonly-used activation functions.
+For these examples, we illustrate this minimization problem by plotting its landscape in Figure \ref{fig:supp:1rsb_minimization}.
+For comparison purposes, we include the landscape for linear activation functions, for which RSB does not occur \cite{talagrand2003spin,gardner1988space,gardner1988optimal,shcherbina2003rigorous}.
 Numerical computation of the 1-RSB capacity was performed in \textsc{Matlab} 9.6.
 Integrals with respect to Gaussian measure were estimated using 20-point Gauss-Hermite quadrature \cite{abramowitz1948handbook}, and minimization was performed using the interior-point solver \texttt{fmincon} \cite{byrd2000trust}.
 These results were then checked against computations performed in \textsc{Mathematica} 12.1 using the numerical integrator \texttt{NIntegrate} and minimizer \texttt{NMinimize} with 100 digits of internal precision.
-These methods were also used to generate and cross-check the contour plots in Figure 2 of the main text.
+These methods were also used to generate and cross-check the contour plots in Figure \ref{fig:supp:1rsb_minimization}.